Giving herbs to picky eaters

 - If your pet’s appetite is reduced due to illness, do not administer the herbs with his food, but rather in a separate treat like anchovy paste, meat, sausage, fish (pilchards, sardines, tuna, snoek) etc.

 - Mix canned cat or dog food with the herbs.
+(Use a natural, grain-free option for pets with skin problems)

 - Administer the herbs with peanut butter, anchovy paste, meat or liver, mixed into their food.